feedly/sample-customer-scripts/integrations/opencti/readme.md

 - Verifying that your `config.ini` file is correctly formatted and includes all the necessary details.

 - Making sure that your Feedly and OpenCTI credentials are correct.
 You can confirm this by logging into your accounts on the respective platforms.
-The URL for OpenCTI should not include a forwared slash (/) at the end.
+The URL for OpenCTI should not include a forward slash (/) at the end.

 - Ensuring that you're running the script from within the Python virtual environment.
 If you're not sure, you can activate the environment by following the steps in the "Setup" section above.